Ramlak/StaszicKrypto/README.md

 ####Running at home:
 If you want to run it on your machine you have 3 options:
    1. Use xinetd as I did - Linux required
    2. Use server-side files described as standalone.
-You can run it anywhere.
+You can run them anywhere.
    3. Use [www.kalmarweb.pl](http://www.kalmarweb.pl)